 The Geneva Health Forum was created in 2006 by the Geneva University Hospitals and the Faculty of Medicine of the University of Geneva.
 Every two years, the GHF attracts both Swiss and internationally renowned stakeholders, and brings together participants from all sectors (health, academia, politics, civil society and private sector professionals).
 The GHF is organized in partnership with the key actors of global health present in Geneva and under the patronage of International Geneva.

-The Geneva Health Forum is the forum of innovative practices in global health with the aim to showcase innovative, accessible and sustainable practices in order to facilitate access and health equity.
-The GHF promotes dynamic networking and partnership among various parties active in global health.
+The Geneva Health Forum is the forum of innovative practices in global health with aiming to showcase innovative, accessible and sustainable practices in order to facilitate access and health equity.
+The GHF promotes dynamic networking and partnerships among various parties active in global health.

-For the 2018 edition to be held from 10 to 12 April 2018, the GHF will explore the impact of the digital revolution in the health practices.
-The GHF will address emerging global health issues such as future pandemics and health security, antimicrobial resistance, non-communicable diseases, access and affordability to essential medicine and health equality, chronic diseases, universal health coverage, neglected tropical diseases, essential diagnostics with a special focus on health initiatives from Central Asian countries, by inviting the Russian Federation as guest of honor, and the Republic of Tajikistan and the Kyrgyz Republic as special guests of the GHF 2018.
+For the 2018 edition, taking place on 10th to 12th April 2018, the GHF will explore the impact of the digital revolution in health practices.
+The GHF will address emerging global health issues such as the future of pandemics and health security, antimicrobial resistance, non-communicable diseases, access and affordability to essential medicine and health equality, chronic diseases, universal health coverage, neglected tropical diseases and essential diagnostics with a special focus on health initiatives from Central Asian countries.
+The Russian Federation will be a guest of honor, and the Republic of Tajikistan and the Kyrgyz Republic are special guests of the GHF 2018.

-The Global Health Lab: This year again the GHF will set up an interactive and dynamic hub where participants will be able to try out new technologies and products, it’s a way to present collectively innovation in the same field and to create meaningful connections that could lead to new ideas, new opportunities and partnerships.
+The Global Health Lab: This year, once again the GHF will set up an interactive and dynamic hub where participants will be able to try out new technologies and products.
+This event is a way to collectively present innovation in the same field and to create meaningful connections that can inspire new ideas, new opportunities and partnerships.